sveltia/sveltia-cms/README.md

 1. Open the dev site at `http://localhost:[port]/` to check the rendered pages.
 1. Commit and push the changes if satisfied, or discard them if you’re just testing.

-Keep in mind that the local repository support doesn’t perform any Git operations.
+Keep in mind that, as with Netlify/Decap CMS, the local repository support in Sveltia CMS doesn’t perform any Git operations.
 You’ll have to manually fetch, pull, commit and push all changes using a Git client.
-In the near future, we’ll figure out if there’s a way to do this in a browser (because `netlify-cms-proxy-server` actually has undocumented `git` mode that allows developers to create commits to a local repository[^131].)
+In the future, we’ll figure out if there’s a way to do this in a browser, because `netlify-cms-proxy-server` actually has the undocumented, experimental `git` mode that allows developers to create commits to a local repository[^131].

 Also, at this point, you have to reload the CMS to see the latest content after retrieving remote updates.
-This manual work will be unnecessary once the proposed `FileSystemObserver` API, which is being [implemented in Chromium](https://issues.chromium.org/issues/40105284) behind a flag, becomes available.
+This manual work will hopefully be unnecessary once the proposed `FileSystemObserver` API, which is being [implemented in Chromium](https://issues.chromium.org/issues/40105284) behind a flag, becomes available.

 ### Enabling local development in Brave